oss6/jbst/README.md

 -----------
 jbst comes with two constructors:
 - `Node` which defines a BST node.
-- `BST` which defines a BST (is just a wrapper for the data structure containing the root)
+- `BST` which defines a binary search tree (is just a wrapper for the data structure containing the root)

 ### Node
 To create a node: